 Silas Finn, or Finny as he was often called, was known for regularly landed smuggled goods at the small sandy bay of Portwrinkle on Cornwall’s south coast, not far from Looe.

-Looe Island, not far from Portwrinkle, was a haven for smuggled goods in the 18th and 19th century and during that time two families are recorded living on the island.
+Looe Island, not far from Portwrinkle, was a haven for smugglers in the 18th and 19th century and during that time two families are recorded living on the island.
 The Finns, since the 1780s (sometimes spelt Fynns), and later the Hoopers.
 These two families were, quite literally, thick as thieves.

 The Notorious Silas Finn

-Not many details are known about Silas Finn but one local legend claims that he had an interesting way of keeping the excise men off his back.
+Not many details are known about Silas Finn and his life but one local legend claims that he had an interesting way of keeping the excise men off his back.
 He dressed himself up as a woman!
 He would disguise himself by wearing a dress and a woman’s bonnet, using the wide brim to hide his face and avoid being recognised.
 And Silas Finn was known to have had a clever partner too.

-Joan Finn was a woman of colour and some say she was his wife, while others that she was just a savvy business acquaintance.
+Joan Finn was a woman of colour and some say she was his wife, while others claim that she was just a savvy business acquaintance.
 Whatever the case, Joan, like Silas, was widely considered an honourable character by the community and was a successful smuggler in her own right.

 But then one fateful night the worse happened.
 Silas Finn was caught red handed.
 Simply by chance it seems the excise men came upon him with a large amount of smuggled goods.
 Silas panicked and did something said to have been completely out of character.
 He struck a deal with the authorities.
 To secure his own freedom Finn agreed to turn in some of the other local smugglers.